laggykiller/wastickers_creater/README.md

 3. (Optional) Add `cover.png` (It should be 96x96 and <50KB).
 If not added, the script will generate one from the first sticker
 4. Running
     - `wastickers-create.py` (Will modify files to comply with WhatsApp's limitations)
-    - `wastickers-create.py direct` (Pack into .wasticker file directly)
+    - `wastickers-create.py direct` (Pack into .wastickers file directly)
     - If you are using precompiled version on windows, use `wastickers-create.exe`

 # How to compile?